dwavesystems/dwave-system/docs/reference/embedding.rst

 Provides functions that map binary quadratic models and samples between a source graph and a target graph.

-The D-Wave system is Chimera-structured.
+The D-Wave 2000Q is Chimera-structured.
 The Chimera architecture comprises sets of connected unit cells, each with four horizontal qubits connected to four vertical qubits via couplers (bipartite connectivity).
 Unit cells are tiled vertically and horizontally with adjacent qubits connected, creating a lattice of sparsely connected qubits.
 A unit